Courses that fulfill

 We know about the problems with the environment.
 But how do we fix them?
 Most issues surrounding sustainability have human behaviors and attitudes at the center.
 We (humans) over-consume, know something but don’t act on our knowledge, don’t have important information, or simply don’t think that issues of sustainability are important.
 Psychology is all about human behaviors and thought-processes.
 The world has problems and psychology has (some) answers.
 Prerequisite: PSYC 115, PSYC 116 or ENST 240.
 Also listed as ENST 370.
 Offered every other fall.
 (RCH) (AY)

-PSYC 371 TOPICS IN THEORY AND APPLICATION (3 credits)
+PSYC 371 MOTIVATION AND EMOTION (3 credits)

 PSYC 372 PSYCHOLOGY OF SPORT (3 credits)